 Figure 4.
 IC with Ferrite Bead and Capacitor in Power Lead

 This solved the operating problem but brought back the EMI problem.
 Then, the method recommended for implementing this circuit was to cut an island in the Vdd plane.
 This is not a valid alternative either (see Reference 1 at the end of this blog).

 Notice that in Figure 4, the capacitor is called a “bypass capacitor” with quotes around it.
 The reason for the quotes is to call attention to the fact that this capacitor is not bypassing noise, rather it is serving as a source of high frequency charge so that the ASIC can again switch rapidly.
-A much better name for these capacitors is “coulomb buckets” as they are functioning as local storage devices (see my previous blog POWER PLAY—SUCCESSFULLY DESIGNING POWER DELIVERY SYSTEMS, PART 1, for further information on coulomb buckets).
+A much better name for these capacitors is “coulomb buckets” as they are functioning as local storage devices (see my previous blog POWER PLAY—SUCCESSFULLY DESIGNING POWER DELIVERY SYSTEMS, for further information on Coulomb buckets).

 It should be noted that in a high speed ASIC, the inductor and the capacitor form a low pass filter preventing high frequency noise from getting to the component from the power subsystem side of the system.
 This is the reason given in most application notes for placing ferrite beads in series with the power leads of PLL (phase locked loop) devices and other “analog” type circuits including a high speed Serializer/Deserializer (SERDES).